 4) The kid actually did fly away in his magic wagon.

-Now, I was really young when this movie came out, and I remember seeing it right away.
-So at my young age, the thought of Bobby actually flying away in a wagon wasn’t too far-fetched (hell, the clown from The Poltergeist seemed pretty real to a 7 year old) I thought okay, it was a fantasy film and that’s how it ended.
+Now, I was five when this movie came out, and I remember seeing it on TV around the age of seven or eight.
+So at my young age, the thought of Bobby actually flying away in a wagon wasn’t too far-fetched (hell, the clown from The Poltergeist seemed pretty real to a seven year old) I thought okay, it was a fantasy film and that’s how it ended.
 Then re-watched it as an adult, and it got me thinking.
-This was not the same film I remembered watching as a young kid.
+This wasn't the film I remembered.

 I’m interested in hearing your opinions.

 ETA: Since I published this post back in 2010, This popped up about a year later.
 It's referenced a few times in the comments, but I figured I would edit my original post to show that I have indeed read it.